Bryan-Nsoh/agent-talk-2/experiments/comm-baseline_20251101T151017Z/README.md

 ## Next Steps

+- [ ] Rerun seed 13 for all strategies with the corrected engine and refreshed sprites; regenerate metrics, transcripts, and GIFs.
+- [ ] Repeat post-fix runs for seeds 17 and 23 (gpt-5-mini and gpt-4.1-mini) to rebuild the comparison table.
+- [ ] Re-evaluate negotiation after reruns; investigate enforced follow-through or throttling if issues persist.
-- [x] Run communication strategies (none, intent, negotiation, freeform) on seed 13 (gpt-4.1-mini and gpt-5-mini).
+- [x] Run communication strategies (none, intent, negotiation, freeform) on seed 13 (gpt-4.1-mini and gpt-5-mini) — legacy baseline.
-- [x] Aggregate LAAS, collisions, and message volume per strategy (see table above).
+- [x] Aggregate LAAS, collisions, and message volume per strategy — legacy baseline.
-- [ ] Expand to additional seeds (17, 23) and models (gpt-5-mini) once baseline established.
-- [ ] Investigate negotiation-specific mitigations (e.g., enforced follow-through, message throttling) before scaling to more seeds.